 My name is Amjad Masad.

 Before that I was #1 employee at Codecademy.
 I did some tech-leading, built product and infrastructure.
 Being that early at a high-growth consumer startup is a great, albeit compressed, learning experience.
-But you may also walk away with scars and war stories.

-I enjoy scifi movies, especially the old ones.
+I enjoy scifi movies, especially old ones.
 Some of my favorites include The Forbidden Planet, Brazil, and Colossus: The Forbin Project.
 I'm of the opinion that good Hollywood movies are on the decline.

-Here are a couple of interviews/articles written about me:
+Here are some interviews/articles written about me: